Capillary/ecom-api-document/source/includes/_order.md

 However, you can cancel the order if

 * it is either in Authorized (A) or Pending (P) Status
-* the picklist is either created or completed
+* the picklist is either created or completed for any of the order items

 ### Resource Information